e-comas/e-comas.github.io/_posts/2022-01-18-the-surprising-relationship-between-amazon-and-google-–-and-the-low-cost-low-risk-ways-you-can-benefit.md

 excerpt: >
   Amazon and Google: bitter rivals?

   They compete against each other.
 You would think they'd keep out of each other's way.

   Google even relaunched its shopping platform last year in order to better compete against Amazon.

   But even so, the two companies have a surprisingly fruitful relationship.

   A large proportion of Amazon's traffic comes directly from Google searches.

-  And because of that, a huge proportion of Google's income comes from Amazon itself: Amazon is one of Google's biggest clients.
+  And because of that, a huge proportion of Google's income comes from Amazon
+  itself: Amazon is one of Google's biggest clients.
 thumbnail: /images/uploads/amazonvsgoogle.png
 thumbnail_alt: Amazon versus Google
 tags:
   - AmazonAdvertising
   - GoogleAds
-  - Amazonsellers
+  - AmazonSellers
-  - ecommerce
+  - eCommerce
   - retail
 ---

 #### Focused, targeted advertising

 It's estimated that as much as a quarter of Amazon sellers now use Google to advertise their products.